 This can be illustrated by referring back to the LexisNexis solutions referenced above.

 The trough of disillusionment measures the gap between expectations and reality.
 In June 2023, a New York judge sanctioned a lawyer for submitting a GenAI brief that cited non-existent cases.
 What went wrong (apart from everything)?
-This is a clear case of choosing the wrong tool for the job, a lack of education and controls and an absence of transparency.
+This is a clear case of choosing the wrong tool for the job.
+Demonstrating a lack of education and controls and an absence of transparency.

 The following is a non-exhaustive list of ideas for avoiding disappointment when adopting AI into your operations: